sarahgoldman/front-end-for-dummies/slides/browser.md

 <h1>What does a browser do?</h1>
 <ol>
-	<li class="fragment">Makes an HTTP request and the server returns an HTML document</li>
+	<li class="fragment">Makes an HTTP request and gets an HTML document from the server</li>

 	<li class="fragment">Parses the HTML to construct the DOM (Document Object Model) tree</li>